AdobeDocs/journeys.es-ES/help/using/building-journeys/using-the-journey-designer.md

 ![](../assets/journey38.png)

-El icono **Mostrar elementos** desactivados en la esquina superior izquierda permite ocultar o mostrar elementos no disponibles en la paleta, por ejemplo, los eventos que utilizan una Área de nombres distinta a la utilizada en el viaje.
+The **[!UICONTROL Show disabled items]** icon in the top left corner allows you to hide or display unavailable elements in the palette, for example the events that use a different namespace than the ones used in your journey.
 De forma predeterminada, los elementos no disponibles están ocultos.
 Si elige mostrarlos, aparecerán atenuados.

-Al utilizar el campo **Buscar** , se muestra el número de resultados para cada categoría de actividad de lienzo.
+Al utilizar el **[!UICONTROL Search]** campo, se muestra el número de resultados para cada categoría de actividad de lienzo.

 ![](../assets/palette-filter.png)